awsdocs/amazon-connect-admin-guide/doc_source/set-up-recordings.md

 + The agent audio is stored in the right channel\.
 + All incoming audio, including the customer and anyone conferenced in, is stored in the left channel\.

 Recordings are stored in the Amazon S3 bucket that you [specify for your instance](update-instance-settings.md)\.
 This allows access by any user or application with the appropriate permissions\.
 Encryption is enabled by default for all call recordings using Amazon S3 server\-side encryption with KMS\.
+The encryption is at the object level\.
+The reports and recording objects are encrypted; there's no encryption at the bucket level\.

 You shouldn't disable encryption\.

 **Important**
 For voice conversations to be stored in an Amazon S3 bucket, you need to enable recording in the contact flow block using the **Set recording behavior** block\.